auriorajaa/smartfit-final-capstone-bangkit/README.md

-# SmartFit Color Analysis API 🎨👗
+# SmartFit Color Analysis API by Cloud Computing Team 🎨👗

 ## Project Overview 📖
 SmartFit is an innovative machine learning-powered application designed to provide personalized color analysis and style recommendations.
 This API serves as the core backend service, leveraging advanced machine learning models to help users discover their ideal color palette and outfit recommendations.